nhinsch/katacoda-scenarios/up-and-running-with-serverless/01-03-create-npm-package.md

-Now that the serverless framework is set up, let's write our handler code that will be called when our Lambda is invoked.
+Now that the Serverless Framework is set up, let's write our handler code that will be called when our Lambda is invoked.

 First use your Katacoda editor to create a `package.json` file like this:
 ![how-to-create-katacoda-file](https://d2ddoduugvun08.cloudfront.net/items/0J0v0q3S2J120l1Y1v3G/Image%202019-07-15%20at%204.24.40%20PM.png)